akkartik/mu/mu.md

 Register variables may also die earlier if their register is clobbered by a new variable.

 Variables on the stack can be of many types (but not `byte`).
-Variables in integer registers can only contain 32-bit values: `int`, `boolean`, `(addr ...)`.
-Variables in floating-point registers can only contain values of type `float`.
+Integer registers can only contain 32-bit values: `int`, `byte`, `boolean`, `(addr ...)`.
+Floating-point registers can only contain values of type `float`.

 ## Integer primitives

 Here is the list of arithmetic primitive operations supported by Mu.
-The name `n` indicates a literal integer rather than a variable, and `var/reg` indicates a variable in a register.
+The name `n` indicates a literal integer rather than a variable, and `var/reg` indicates a variable in a register, though that's not always valid Mu syntax.

 ```
 var/reg <- increment